-YOU ARE CURRENTLY TOURING TO PROMOTE MANGO GROOVE’S NEW ALBUM.
+YOU RECENTLY TOURED TO PROMOTE MANGO GROOVE’S NEW ALBUM.
 TELL US ABOUT THE CONTENT – AND WHAT MAKES YOU MOST EXCITED ABOUT IT ALL.

-Faces to the Sun is our first album in seven years.
+Faces to the Sun was our first album in seven years.
 It took us four-and-a-half years to record and is a double album.
-Hopefully it sounds like a 2017 version of Mango Groove.

 Album 1 is called Memories and Moments, and is essentially a tribute album with Mango Groove and friends doing versions of some of our favourite South African songs ever.
 We are honoured to have the talents of Zolani Mahola, Juanita du Plessis, Vusi Mahlasela, Rebecca Malope and Mo T from Mi Casa, to name but a few.
 They add their distinctive, beautiful voices and styles to the album.